intelligence38000/android-docs/src/pages/java/overview/index.md

 ### API reference

 All public methods in all the project modules are well documented and even include a since tag so you can find when an API was first added.
-A link for all the module javadoc pages can be found in the list below:
+You can find a link for all the module javadoc pages below:

 Version _above_ 3.0.0:
 - [mapbox-sdk-turf](https://docs.mapbox.com/android/api/mapbox-java/libjava-turf/3.0.1/index.html)